 A key part of active listening is making sure you and the customer are on the same page.
 So once you've determined the root cause of the anger, repeat back to the customer what you're hearing to make sure you understand each other, and to let the customer know that their concerns have been heard and will be responded to.

 4. Thank them for bringing the issue to your attention.

 When your customer sounds angry and negative about a situation, thanking them for voicing their concern to you can go a long way toward building rapport with them.
-A simple thank-you to acknowledge their time and patience with you as you work to solve the issue will suffice.
+A simple thank-you to acknowledge their time and patience as you work to solve the issue will suffice.